FirebirdSQL/jaybird/devdoc/build-documentation.md

 is `java8`.

-The build configuration in `build-properties.gradle` restricts the target Java versions, and unsupported versions will fallback to `java8`.
+The build configuration in `build-properties.gradle` restricts the target Java versions, and unsupported versions will fall back to `java8`.

 To run with a specific Java version, we suggest creating a Java-specific launch script.
 For example, for windows create a batch file with: